History of Dasani Water

 © History Oasis

-The American perception of bottled water, largely shaped by brands touting pristine mountain springs or exotic underground sources, was suddenly jolted by Dasani's revelation.
+The American perception of bottled water, largely shaped by brands touting pristine mountain springs or exotic underground sources, was turned on its head by Dasani’s launch.

 THE DISASTROUS HISTORY OF DASANI WATER IN THE UK